Skip to main content

 Summary

 This CIP defines Watchtower, the canonical stream protocol for Cowboy.
 Watchtower is the product name for any implementation of this specification; the terms “Watchtower,” “Watchtower feed,” and “StreamActor” are used interchangeably throughout.
 A StreamActor is the Watchtower feed primitive.
 Publishers append ordered messages to a stream.
 Consumers use push, pull, or push-with-pull-fallback delivery.
 Filtering is deterministic and evaluated only on message headers.
 The protocol stores payloads inline with a bounded on-chain replay window.
-For paid streams, encryption and decryption are VM-level host functions and key issuance is a native platform billing event settled in CBY.
-Keys are scoped to accounts so multiple authorized actors can consume the same entitlement.
-The protocol collects a configurable fee on every key-epoch purchase.
+For paid streams, encryption and decryption are off-chain SDK operations backed by CBSS (CIP-24) threshold proxy re-encryption, while key-access billing is a native platform event settled in CBY via the Stream Key Manager system actor.
+X25519 account keys serve as the CBSS recipient identity; one access purchase covers every downstream consumer the account holder delegates to.
+The protocol collects a configurable fee on every key-access purchase.
 The cowboy watchtower CLI (see CLI spec) is the reference toolchain for deploying, publishing to, and subscribing to Watchtower feeds.
 The WatchtowerRegistry system actor, when deployed, is a named-feed index built on top of this protocol and is the canonical discovery mechanism for public Watchtower feeds.

 Abstract